priyankshah7/hypers/README.md

 + Tools for processing and exploratory analysis of hyperspectral data
 + Interactive hyperspectral viewer built into the object
-+ Allows for unsupervised machine learning directly on the object (using scikit-learn)
++ Allows for unsupervised machine learning directly on the object

-+ Vertex component analysis
+The data structure is built on top of the numpy `ndarray`, this package simply adds additional functionality that allows for quick analysis of hyperspectral data.

 <p align="center"><img src="/docs/source/images/hyperspectral_image.png" width="300"></p>